graph-algorithms/edge-addition-planarity-suite/README.md

 If you have done the steps to set up the development environment and work with the code, then you can make and run the software using the development environment, so you don't necessarily need to make or run the software using the process below.

-You also don't necessarily need to `make` and `make install` the planarity software on Linux if you are able to get it using `sudo apt-get planarity` (i.e. are using a Debian-based Linux distribution which uses [`apt`](https://en.wikipedia.org/wiki/APT_(software)) for package management)
+You also don't necessarily need to `make` and `make install` the planarity software on Linux if you are able to get it using `sudo apt planarity` (i.e. are using a Debian-based Linux distribution which uses [`apt`](https://en.wikipedia.org/wiki/APT_(software)) for package management)

 However, you may have only downloaded the distribution (i.e., `planarity-N.N.N.N.tar.gz`) from a Release tag of this project.
 Once you have decompressed the distribution into a directory, you can make it by getting into `bash` (e.g. type `bash` in the Windows command-line) and then entering the following commands:
 1. `./configure`